 Teen Rating.
 This book is geared specifically towards married women with kids.
 Chapter 7 is heavy on the sexual content, to the point that I would not recommend any teen to read that chapter.
 There is a few curse words used (one use of h*** and one use of p***).
 She also talks about her older brother’s suicide and struggles with drinking.
-If chapter 7 is skipped, a mature teen (16 or 17) could read the rest of the book and get a lot out of it.

 Personal Rating.
 Aside from my personal discomfort about chapter 7, she also shares difficult details about her brother's suicide and her struggles with drinking.
 Not to mention that although she makes some good points, I now believe her theology to be off-centered.
 Therefore, I no longer recommend this book

 I was originally given this book by my mom when I was senior in high school.
 At the time, I didn’t really read books that were not assigned for class, so I eventually put it away in a book and forgot about it.
 I didn’t think about it again until I found myself teaching a teen girl Bible study on the topic of biblical womanhood.
 That’s when I decided to do my research and read up on all the books I could find on this subject, specifically ones that address teen girls.
 That’s when I remembered this book.
 I pulled it out of the box and realized that the message of this book was an important one for girls to understand.
 I must confess that this book was not the most enjoyable read.
 This book can be hard to digest at times and some of her perspectives come across in a harsh way, but I still think this message has power, if you are ready to embrace it ~ Bethel